adaptyteam/AdaptySDK-React-Native/README.md

 ## Prerequisites

-This package is currently in early beta.
+This package is currently in beta.
 Please, consider it, if you have decided to use it.

 ## Requirements
 * React Native v0.60+

 ## Installation

+Lower you will find instructions how to install Adapty via autolinking feature.
+If you have to link this library manually, please, look through [this doc](docs/manual_linking.md) instead.

 1. Run an installation command: